ozmendelsohn/aat-ai/README.md

 - [x] Add a way to get the text from the chat rows widgets
 - [x] Add a description box for users to input a description for the graph
 - [ ] Add a voice to dictation feature and rewrite using the chat bot.
+- [ ] Try to understand how to improve performance
 - [x] Add add the new information to the chat and to the AI
 - [ ] Create a chat bot that can create tables and download them
 - [ ] Create a chat bot that can create new chats